sjackman/open-science/open-science.md

 Markdown for the manuscript
 ================================================================================

-Markdown is a simple typesetting language
+Markdown is a plain-text typesetting language

 ```markdown
 A header